Support groups

 Autism Reference Group

-This forum gives service users the opportunity to influence the delivery of services for Autism.
+This forum gives you the chance to influence the delivery of services for autism.

-The group's involved in things like the Self Assessment Framework, the new Library Sanctuary Space, as well as looking at how accessible various websites are when searching for Autism services.
+The group's involved in things like the self assessment framework and the library sanctuary space.
+They also look at how accessible various websites are when searching for autism services.

 Carers and Friends Forum

-This forum gives service users the opportunity to influence the delivery of services for carers.
+This forum gives you the chance to influence the delivery of services for carers.

 Mental Health Forum

-We're currently setting up a forum for people living with a mental health condition, to give them a chance to influence the delivery of services for mental health
+This forum is for people living with a mental health condition.
+It gives you the chance to influence the delivery of services for mental health

 My Barnsley Too

-My Barnsley Too is a forum for disabled people and their families, friends, and supporters that looks at ways to improve services for them.
+My Barnsley Too is a forum for disabled people and their families, friends and supporters.
+It looks at ways to improve services for them.

 Older People's Forum

-This forum gives service users a chance to influence the delivery of services for older people.
-They're currently looking at various topics, including social isolation.
+This forum gives you a chance to influence the delivery of services for older people.
+The forum looks at various topics, including social isolation.

 Substance Misuse Forum

-We're also setting up a forum for people engaging, or who've previously been engaged, in substance misuse services in Barnsley.
+This forum if for people who engage, or who've previously been engaged, in substance misuse services in Barnsley.

-Wednesday's Voice holds a 'meet and eat' group for people with learning disabilities, where you can go along to make friends.
+Thursday's Voice holds a group for adults with learning disabilities and adults with autism.
+It's a place where you can go along to make friends.

 Your Voice